naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

     === PERFORMING YOUR FIRST FLASH ===
     </div>

+- Open ExoCode.ino in Arduino
-With ExoCode.ino open, connect your computer to the Teensy via USB cable.
-Click on the "Select Board" dropdown and select the option that says "Teensy 4.1."
+- Connect your computer to the Teensy via USB cable.
+- Click on the "Select Board" dropdown and select the option that says "Teensy 4.1."
-Now simply press the upload button and wait for the process to complete.
-You may encounter an error stating that the Teensy loader isn't running.
-The Teensy loader will have begun running after attempting to flash though, so press upload again.
-With the Teensy loader now running, the upload should complete successfully.
+- Press the upload button (arrow) and wait for the process to complete.

+If you encounter an error stating that the Teensy loader isn't running press upload again (the first attempt should start the loader).

-However, if you are still getting an error, highlight the word "error" in the output window of the Arduino IDE.
+If you are still getting an error, highlight the word "error" in the output window of the Arduino IDE.
 On the right side of the output window, you'll see highlights of other instances of the word "error."
 Look through these to determine what file and lines the error is coming from.
 From there, you can locate the problematic code and fix the error.
 Make sure you save your changes before trying to flash again.

 With the code uploaded to the Teensy, we'll move on to the Nano.

-Plug the USB cable into the Nano, choose the "Arduino Nano 33 BLE" from the "Select Board" dropdown and upload.
+- Plug the USB cable into the Nano
+- Choose the "Arduino Nano 33 BLE" from the "Select Board" dropdown
+- Upload

+Note that this upload usually takes considerably longer than the Teensy (hence we recommend flashing the Teensy first to detect any potential errors).
 The process should complete successfully.
 If it doesn't, try the same troubleshooting method of highlighting the word "error" in the output window and searching for its source.

 Next we'll get the SD card configured and then we'll be ready to run our first trial.

 .. raw:: html